THE MANIFESTATION OF CHRIST

 It is our ability to shut ourselves in with God, an ability possessed only by the saints who pray much, that will sustain us throughout the tribulations that are ahead.

-Come, my people, enter thou into thy chambers, and shut thy doors about thee: hide thyself as it were for a little moment, until the indignation be overpast.
+Come, my people, enter your chambers, and shut your doors behind you; hide yourself, as it were, for a little moment, until the indignation is past.
 (Isaiah 26:20)

 The Christian who has been living an external life solely, not growing rich in the development of the inner Kingdom of God, not learning how to wait on the Lord and draw strength, comfort, inspiration, and guidance from Him, will lose his confidence during the days of trouble and spiritual darkness that are ahead.
 The Lord will protect and defend us throughout the tribulation if we look to Him for safety.
 But knowing how to trust the Lord during times of trouble and danger is not learned in a moment.